-The average rental price in Rego Park South is currently $3,527, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 63.2% of the neighborhoods in New York.
+The average rental price in Rego Park South is currently $3,389, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 44.2% of New York neighborhoods.

 Rego Park South is a densely urban neighborhood (based on population density) located in Queens, New York.

-Rego Park South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
+Rego Park South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Rego Park South neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

 In addition, if you like crowded places, then you will probably enjoy the the Rego Park South neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.8% of neighborhoods in the U.S., with 23,907 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Rego Park South neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Rego Park South neighborhood is one of the most walkable neighborhoods in America.

 Rego Park South has the amazing distinction of housing more same sex couples living together than 97.0% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-Did you know that the Rego Park South neighborhood has more Brazilian and Armenian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Rego Park South neighborhood has more Armenian and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.4% of this neighborhood's residents have Brazilian ancestry and 7.0% have Armenian ancestry.
+In fact, 10.6% of this neighborhood's residents have Armenian ancestry and 6.1% have Brazilian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.